nadia-raven/safebathrooms/README.md

 [Our survey](https://cloud.artemisia.earth/apps/forms/s/YdTHPiNYG7YB3E5EWxpSKbdi) is here; if you are transgender, or this work is relevant to you, please take the survey to let us know your thoughts.

 [The Overpass API query](https://github.com/nadia-raven/safebathrooms/blob/main/query.overpassql) used for the map at <https://overpass-turbo.eu/s/1LTv>

+The content of this project itself is licensed under the [Creative Commons Attribution 4.0 International](https://creativecommons.org/licenses/by/4.0/?ref=chooser-v1), and the underlying source code used to format and display that content is licensed under the [MIT license](https://github.com/nadia-raven/safebathrooms/blob/main/LICENSE).